-Reference rates and indices, including interest rate benchmarks, such as the London Interbank Offered Rate ("LIBOR") and the Euro Interbank Offered Rate ("EURIBOR"), which are used to determine the amounts payable under financial instruments or the value of such financial instruments ("Benchmarks"), have, in recent years, been the subject of political and regulatory scrutiny as to how they are created and operated.
+Reference rates and indices, including interest rate benchmarks, such as the Euro Interbank Offered Rate ("EURIBOR"), which are used to determine the amounts payable under financial instruments or the value of such financial instruments ("Benchmarks"), have, in recent years, been the subject of political and regulatory scrutiny as to how they are created and operated.
 This has resulted in regulatory reform and changes to existing Benchmarks, with further changes anticipated.
 These reforms and changes may cause a Benchmark to perform differently than it has done in the past or to be discontinued.
 Any change in the performance of a Benchmark or its discontinuation, could have a material adverse effect on any Notes referencing or linked to such Benchmark.
-In respect of the risks related to alternative benchmarks such as SOFR, SONIA and \notin STR, please see "The market continues to develop in relation to risk-free rates (including overnight rates) which are possible reference rates for the Notes", "Risk-free rates differ from interbank offered rates in a number of material respects" and "Any of the administrators of SONIA, SOFR, or \notinSTR may make changes that could change the value of SONIA, SOFR or \notinSTR or discontinue SONIA, SOFR, or \notinSTR respectively" above.
+In respect of the risks related to alternative benchmarks such as SOFR, SONIA and \in STR, please see "The market continues to develop in relation to risk-free rates (including overnight rates) which are possible reference rates for the Notes", "Risk-free rates differ from interbank offered rates in a number of material respects" and "Any of the administrators of SONIA, SOFR or €STR may make changes that could change the value of SONIA, SOFR or €STR respectively" above.